defold/doc/docs/en/manuals/html5.md

 ![HTML5 Section](images/html5/html5_stretch.png)

 ### No Scale
-With `No Scale` mode the canvas size exactly the same as you predefined in `game.project` file, `[display]` section.
+With `No Scale` mode the canvas size is exactly the same as you predefined in `game.project` file, `[display]` section.

 ![HTML5 Section](images/html5/html5_no_scale.png)

 ## Tokens

-We use [Mustache template language](https://mustache.github.io/mustache.5.html) for creation `index.html` file.
-When your are building the HTML and CSS files are passed through a compiler that is capable of replacing certain tokens with values that depend upon your project settings.
+We use [Mustache template language](https://mustache.github.io/mustache.5.html) for creation of the `index.html` file.
+When your are building or bundling, the HTML and CSS files are passed through a compiler that is capable of replacing certain tokens with values that depend upon your project settings.
 These tokens are always encased in either double or triple curly braces (`{{TOKEN}}` or `{{{TOKEN}}}`), depending on whether character sequences should be escaped or not.
 This feature can be useful if you either make frequent changes to your project settings or intend for material to be reused in other projects.

 ::: sidenote
 More information about Mustache template language is available in [manual](https://mustache.github.io/mustache.5.html).